 Gaming "tilt" (at least as I used to feel it) is frustration, combined with zero or more of a couple others: humbling (finding out I'm not as good as I thought), embarrassment (losing to a much weaker player), and losing rating is a trigger of both (since it's both how I measure my own skill and how other people measure my skill).

-I think "grief" is actually mostly a form of self-pity (from how much worse your life will be without the person) and loneliness, coupled with some amount of sympathy.
+I think "grief" is composed of self-pity (from how much worse your life will be without the person), loneliness, and sympathy.